Tactics/TableBundle/README.md

     $table = new ObjectTable(PersoonQuery::create(), $columns);

 Coo'coo'cool, but, I want to display last and first name in one column.
+TODO: it seems I forgot to implement this

     // ObjectTable uses BasePeer::TYPE_RAW_COLNAME to identify columns.